Alexandra Feodorovna (Alix of Hesse): World War I

-Alexandra Fyodorovna in her nursing uniform during the war together with Vera Gedroits, 1916.
+Alexandra Fyodorovna in her nursing uniform during World War I together with Vera Gedroits, 1916.

 The outbreak of World War I was a pivotal moment for Russia and Alexandra.
 The war pitted the Russian Empire of the Romanov dynasty against the German Empire of the Hohenzollern dynasty.
 When Alexandra learned of the Russian mobilization, she stormed into her husband's study and said: "War!
 And I knew nothing of it!
 This is the end of everything."
 During the first World War, Alexandra and Nicholas exchanged around 1,700 letters.

 Alexandra's ties to Germany made her more unpopular among some societies in Russia.
 Her brother Ernest Louis ruled the Grand Duchy of Hesse and by Rhine, so he fought with the Germans.
 The German Emperor, Wilhelm II, was Alexandra's first cousin.
 Alexandra's sister, Irene, was married to Wilhelm's brother, Henry.
 Ironically, Alexandra was an ardent Russian patriot and disliked the German Emperor.
 She privately wrote that Wilhelm II "is really nothing but a clown.
 He has no real worth.
 His only virtues are his strict morals and his conjugal fidelity."

 High society in St Petersburg, renamed the Russified Petrograd, accused her of collaboration with the Germans.
 In Petrograd there was a rumor that Alexandra was hiding her brother Ernest in Russia.
 In 1916 Alexandra's lady-in-waiting wrote that she was asked "in all seriousness whether the Grand Duke of Hesse was not hidden in the cellars of the palace."
 Alexandra worked as a nurse to wounded soldiers but her efforts went unappreciated.
 There were also rumors that Alexandra and Rasputin were carrying on nightly conversations with Wilhelm II in Berlin to negotiate a dishonorable peace.

 When Nicholas travelled to the front line in 1915 to take personal command of the army he left Alexandra in charge as regent in the capital.
 Her brother-in-law, Grand Duke Alexander Mikhailovich, recorded, "When the Emperor went to war of course his wife governed instead of him."